2017 Scientific Research and Experimental Development tax credit claim

 This research is developing a new architecture to solve these problems.
 However there are no simple hierarchical (deep learning) ANNs based on binary nodes that are feed-forward and use reinforcement learning.
 There are also no ANNs that grow nodes in a hierarchy for both recognizing objects and sequences as well as for learning new action habits.
 Even the deep learning pattern recognition ANNs, such as convolutional neural networks, do not add nodes dynamically as they learn.

 More specifically the project is attempting to develop a new hierarchical structure of ANN nodes that:

-- Converts graduated sensor readings (sub-symbolic) into symbolic stimuli.
+- Converts magnitude sensor readings (sub-symbolic) into symbolic stimuli.

-- Learns action habits and integrates them into the associated hierarchical behavior network.
+- Learns action habits and integrates them into the ANN.

 - Executes action habits subconsciously while thinking about other actions (simulation based on experience).

 Line 244 – What work did you perform in the tax year to overcome the scientific or technological uncertainties described in Line 242?
 (Summarize the systematic investigation) (Maximum 700 words)

 Approach: Increase the complexity of the ANN structure and algorithms to process the requirements at greater levels of complexity while still handling the lower complexity features.
 Run regression tests on already working lower complexity features.
 Determine its success at learning and thinking based on the observation of its actions in artificial test environments simulated in software and by inspection of its internal memory traces and processes.
 More details about the research are available at www.adaptroninc.com.